aaront999/Reconnaissance-Website-Scanner/README.md

 ![Screenshot 2024-10-23 161150](https://github.com/user-attachments/assets/b495d52f-e332-4c0b-9289-304d94421750)
 #
-5. Luckily this script is the easiest to code.
-Pip install python-whois, Import os and whois.
+5. Finally our WHOIS function.
+Luckily this script is the easiest to code.
+Pip install python-whois in our terminal, Import os and whois.
 Create a function that will accept a url and use whois.whois on the input url to get the website's whois information.
 I was getting an error in the terminal that the output couldn't be read because it wasn't a string.
 So I just converted the output into a str and I got the desired output.

 ![Screenshot 2024-10-23 161327](https://github.com/user-attachments/assets/e3eb05db-d8f1-46d3-8170-c30be0c44bbe)
 ![Screenshot 2024-10-23 161441](https://github.com/user-attachments/assets/3b878a2f-1ab7-40e6-8646-32237ab755cd)